cast-org/figuration/docs/utilities/flexbox.md

 ## Order

 Change the *visual* order of specific flex items with a handful of `order` utilities.
-We only provide options for making an item first or last, as well as a reset to use the DOM order.
-As `order` takes any integer value (e.g., `5`), add custom CSS for any additional values needed.
+We provide quick options for making an item first or last, as well as a reset to use the DOM order.

 Responsive order utilities:
 - `.flex-{breakpoint}-first`
 - `.flex-{breakpoint}-last`
 - `.flex-{breakpoint}-unordered`

+Even greater control is available with responsive order classes that match the column counts.
+These are in the form of `.flex-order-{breakpoint}-{col}`, such as `.flex-order-2.flex-order-md-4`.

 <div class="cf-example-row">
 {% example html %}